 Instant Pot chicken thighs and rice recipe can be made in a Ninja Foodi or Crockpot Express too.
-Tender meat and fluffy chicken thigh and rice recipe with vegetables.
+Tender meat and fluffy white rice recipe with peas, carrots and frozen vegetables.

 If you’re looking for a new pressure cooker dinner, this Instant Pot chicken thighs and rice recipe is a great one.
 Kid friendly with veggies or without.
 A quick one pot Instant Pot recipe that has become a weekly meal for us that everyone loves. (affiliate links present)